cloudfoundry/community/governing-board/charter.md

 b)	The CFF supports the projects.
 The initial projects include Cloud Foundry, Paketo, and Open Service Broker API.
 The CFF operates under the guidance of the Governing Board of the CFF (the “Governing Board”) and The Linux Foundation (the “LF”) as may be consistent with The Linux Foundation’s tax-exempt status.

 c)	The Governing Board manages the CFF.
-The CFF will also have an Outreach Committee, Technical Oversight Committee, Budget Committee, Legal Committee and other working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
+The CFF will also have an Outreach Committee, Technical Oversight Committee (TOC), Budget Committee, Legal Committee and other working groups, councils, committees and similar bodies (collectively, “Committees”) that may be established by the Governing Board.
 These committees report to the Governing Board.

 #### 2)	Membership.